directus-labs/guest-authoring/migrate-wordpress-directus/index.md

 ---

 ## Introduction
-If you are considering transitioning your content management system from Wordpress to Directus, this tutorial is for you.
+If you are considering transitioning your content management system from WordPress to Directus, this tutorial is for you.
 By the end, you will understand the process in migrating content, data, and other functionality from WordPress to Directus.

 ## Understanding the Differences